-A little later Witt left Switzerland for Genoa, where he met Prati again and a German called Grätz, both of whom then represented the society of the "Sandists," which had arisen in France, and were trying to establish contact between Piedmont and the Neapolitan Carbonari and were in touch with Ratazzi, Palma and Appiani, who later were prominent in the rising in Alessandria.
+A little later Witt left Switzerland for Genoa, where he met Prati again and a German called Grätz, both of whom then represented the society of the "Sandists," which had arisen in France, and were trying to establish contact between Piedmont and the Neapolitan Carbonari and were in touch with Ratazzi, Palma and Appiani,7 who later were prominent in the rising in Alessandria.
 The three Piedmontese told Witt afterwards, when they were in exile, that they could then have been initiated into the "Sandists".
 Prati, as we have seen, had set up a revolutionary centre at Lausanne dependent on Paris and in contact with Buonarroti's similar centre at Geneva.
 From Genoa Prati went to Lausanne to gain control of the Masonic Lodge in that town and convert it to the Mizraim rite.
-According to Mrs. Webster 8 adherents to this rite were very busy as emissaries on behalf of the revolutionaries in Italy.
-Witt 1 returned to Paris and became a member of the sub-committee which dealt with Piedmontese affairs and was a frequent visitor at the house of Dalberg, the late French ambassador to Turin.
+According to Mrs. Webster 8 adherents to this rite were

+'''

-1 Rinieri, Costituti, p.
+Rinieri, Costituti, p.
 22.

-1 kinieri, Costituti, p.
-22.
+'''

 2 ibid, pp. 31-33.
 3 ibid, pp. 29-31.
 4 p.
 12.

 5 See p.
 46.

 6 Witt, p.
 176, Note.

 7 Rinieri, Costituti, pp. 44-45.

-8 World Poyolution, pp. 86-88 8 World Revolution, pp. 86-88.
+8 World Revolution, pp. 86-88.